 There was a storm coming in with thunder and rain forecast.
-I made the quick decision to make use of the loft in the refugio that night instead of tenting.
-I hauled my pack up to the second floor and found what I hoped would be a quiet corner and unfurled my sleeping bag on the foam mattress.
-Then I grabbed my camera and walked up above the hut for some shots of the neighbourhood, along with the slopes of Volcán Osorno perhaps the single most scenic spot I saw in my Chile/Argentina rambles this year.
+I made the quick decision to make use of the loft in the Refugio that night instead of tenting.
+I hauled my pack up to the second floor, found what I hoped would be a quiet corner, and unfurled my sleeping bag on the foam mattress.
+Then I grabbed my camera and walked up above the hut for some shots of the neighbourhood, along with the slopes of Volcán Osorno, perhaps the single most scenic spot I saw in my Chile/Argentina rambles this year.
 It was worth the effort of getting there, in spite of the dehydration and losing the trail!

 Coming storm or not, some hardcore backpackers had their tents up.
-By dusk the storm came and went and I made a last-minute decision to join them.
-On the photo above is a tent on the extreme middle right is a red tent on the edge of the image.
-Clearing all my gear from the refugio loft, I put up my tent about 10 meters to the left of his. i needed my headlamp because it was already dark as I finished the set-up!
+By dusk, the storm came and went, and I made a last-minute decision to join them.
+In the photo above is a tent on the extreme middle right is a red tent on the edge of the image.
+Clearing all my gear from the Refugio loft, I put up my tent about 10 meters to the left of his.
+I needed my headlamp because it was already dark as I finished the set-up!

-As I walked above the hut towards the glacier I found this memorial to some Argentinian climbers who died on the mountain in 2001.
+As I walked above the hut toward the glacier, I found this memorial to some Argentinian climbers who died on the mountain in 2001.
 I have not found the details of the tragedy.
 Perhaps rapidly deteriorating weather and a crevasse or avalanche took their lives.
 It has not stopped others from making the climb.